But Life Goes On, Even Without You

 Silly question.
 Can you remember anything before you’re born?

 I couldn’t remember anything either.
 They told me I was born in 1989.
 But what happened to me before that?
 Where am I?
-What was the world look like that time?
+What did the world look like at that time?

-Even more frustrating, I couldn’t remember most of the things that happened to me when I was just a little kid.
+Even more frustrating, I couldn’t remember most of the things that happened to me when I was just a kid.
 Maybe I have some memories, but I couldn’t pinpoint the exact timeline.
-These memories are quite fuzzy.
+Memories are quite fuzzy.

-I have one unforgettable memory though in 1994.
+I have one unforgettable memory, though.
+I figured it was in 1994.

-Then we arrived at my grandma’s house.
+We arrived at my grandma’s house, soaking wet.
 Mother was crying.
 People were sad.

-Fast forward to the present… here I am writing.
-Yes I made it.
+Fast forward to the present… here I am writing (obviously, I made it).

 Life will continue whatever shit happens.